CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Lab Overview

-In this lab, you will create and explore a **Microsoft Foundry** project and become familiar with the Microsoft Foundry development experience.
-You will provision a project, examine its associated Azure resources, and understand the relationship between a Foundry parent resource and its child projects.
-You will explore the Microsoft Foundry portal, use the built-in AI assistant to learn about platform capabilities, deploy a generative AI model from the model catalog, and connect a client application using your project endpoint and API key.
+In this lab, you will explore the Microsoft Foundry development experience by using a pre-configured Microsoft Foundry resource and project.
+You will familiarize yourself with the Microsoft Foundry portal, examine the relationship between a Foundry parent resource and its child projects, and explore the Azure resources associated with your project.
+You will use the built-in AI assistant to learn about Microsoft Foundry capabilities, deploy a generative AI model from the model catalog, and connect a client application using your project endpoint and API key.
 Finally, you will interact with the deployed model to explore conversational AI, text analysis, speech, computer vision, information extraction, and built-in AI safety guardrails.

 ## Lab Objectives